Cola: Flavorings

-The primary modern flavorings in a cola drink are citrus oils (from orange, lime, and lemon peels), cinnamon, vanilla, and an acidic flavorant.
+The primary modern flavorings in a cola drink are citrus oils (from orange, lime, and lemon peels), cinnamon, vanilla, and an acidic flavoring.
+The Coca-Cola syrup was originally manufactured at Joseph J. Jacobs's pharmacy, making it the company's second home.
 Manufacturers of cola drinks add trace flavorings to create distinctive tastes for each brand.
 Trace flavorings may include a wide variety of ingredients, such as spices like nutmeg or coriander.
 Acidity is often provided by phosphoric acid, sometimes accompanied by citric or other isolated acids.
 Coca-Cola's recipe is maintained as a corporate trade secret.

 A variety of different sweeteners may be used in cola, often influenced by local agricultural policy.
-High-fructose corn syrup (HFCS) is predominantly used in the United States and Canada due to the lower cost of government-subsidized corn.
+High-fructose corn syrup (HFCS) is predominantly used in the United States due to the lower cost of government-subsidized corn.
 In Europe, however, HFCS is subject to production quotas designed to encourage the production of sugar; sugar is thus preferentially used to sweeten sodas.
 In addition, stevia or an artificial sweetener may be used; "sugar-free" or "diet" colas typically contain artificial sweeteners only.

-In Japan, there is a burgeoning craft cola industry, with small-scale local production methods and highly unique cola recipes using locally-sourced fruits, herbs and spices.
+In Japan, there is a burgeoning craft cola industry, with small-scale local production methods and highly unique cola recipes using locally sourced fruits, herbs, and spices.

 Clear cola

 In the 1940s, Coca-Cola produced White Coke at the request of Marshal of the Soviet Union Georgy Zhukov.

-Clear colas were again produced during the Clear Craze of the early 1990s.
+Clear colas were again produced during the clear craze of the early 1990s.
 Brands included Crystal Pepsi, Tab Clear, and 7 Up Ice Cola.
-Crystal Pepsi has been repeatedly reintroduced in the 2010s.
+Crystal Pepsi was repeatedly reintroduced in the 2010s.

 In Denmark, a popular clear cola was made by the Cooperative FDB in 1976.
-It was especially known for being the "Hippie Cola" because of the focus of the harmful effects the color additive could have on children and the boycott of multinational brands.
-It was inspired by a campaign on harmful additives in Denmark by the Environmental-Organisation NOAH, an independent Danish division of Friends of the Earth.
+It was especially known for being the "Hippie Cola" because of the focus on the harmful effects the color additive could have on children and the boycott of multinational brands.
+It was inspired by a campaign on harmful additives in Denmark by the Environmental-Organization NOAH, an independent Danish division of Friends of the Earth.
 This was followed up with a variety of sodas without artificial coloring.
 Today many organic colas are available in Denmark, but, for nostalgic reasons, clear cola has still maintained its popularity to a certain degree.

 In June 2018, Coca-Cola introduced Coca-Cola Clear in Japan.